IntentArchitect/Docs/articles/release-notes/intent-architect-v3.1.md

 - When ignoring/un-ignoring files in the Software Factory Execution changes dialogue, the preference is now saved immediately whereas before it was saved only on acceptance of changes.
 - When creating an application or solution, there is now an option to create/update `.gitignore` files to ignore [relevant files](xref:references.scm-ignore-files).

+### Issues fixed in 3.1.8

+- The space bar key would not work to toggle checkboxes on the mapping screen.

 ## Version 3.1.7

 ### Issues fixed in 3.1.7